 Tim is the Founder and National Director of Democracy in Colour, Australia's first national racial justice campaigning organisation led by people of colour.
 Previously, Tim was a Senior Organiser at United Voice where he helped young, low-paid workers start a new union in hospitality.
-He has led campaigns at Oaktree, been an adviser to two Senators, was the Campaigns Director at Jhatkaa (the Indian equivalent of GetUp!), led national communications at UN Youth Australia, and co-founded Open Sky - one of India’s most well-known performance art communities nationally.
+He has led campaigns at Oaktree, been an adviser to two Senators, was the Campaigns Director at Jhatkaa (the Indian equivalent of GetUp!), led national communications at UN Youth Australia, and co-founded Open Sky.

 Executive Director, Fair Agenda

 Renee Carr is the Executive Director at Fair Agenda.
 She was named one of 2015's '100 Women of Influence'.
 Previously, Renee co-directed the 2011 Live Below the Line campaign, helping engage 6,000 Australians to raise more than $1.4 million for projects tackling extreme poverty and was part of the team that led The End of Polio campaign to secure $118 million additional funding for global polio eradication efforts.

 Paul is the National Director of GetUp and passionate about creating a more fair, flourishing and just Australia by driving campaigns on human rights, economic fairness, environmental justice and democracy.
 He ranked in the top 10 of the Australian Financial Rreview's Power Index of most covertly powerful people in 2017.
 Before joining GetUp, Paul led the successful campaign to protect over 160,000 hectares of Tasmania's ancient forests from the proposed Gunns' pulp mill.

 Director of Legal Advocacy, Human Rights Law Centre